SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

 - The opamp example demonstrates the initialization, configuration, and operation of the OPAMP peripheral by giving input on non-inverting terminal and inverting terminal of the opamp and checking output.
 It configure OPAMP instances for various use cases, including integration with DAC for external voltage comparison.
 - In this application we can configure the 3 instances- OPAMP1, OPAMP2 and OPAMP3.
-- Every opamp will have Vinp mux to select "inp", Vinn mux to select "inn," and Resistor mux for feedback.
+- Each opamp features a VinP positive input mux for selecting "inp," a VinN negative input mux for selecting "inn," and a resistor mux for feedback configuration.

 The following configurations are used in this example:

-- Unity Gain / Unity Gain with DAC
+ - Unity Gain Buffer
  - Inverting Programmable Gain Amplifier
  - Non-Inverting Programmable Gain Amplifier
  - Inverting Programmable hysteresis comparator
  - Non-Inverting Programmable hysteresis comparator

 ## Overview